How does Impact 100 work?

 If I can’t make a gift of $1,000 is there a role for me?

 Yes, a very important one.
 You can bring in other women for a Shared Membership.
-You can also make a non-membership donation to Impact 100 and your gift will be used to pay our administrative costs.
-If we receive more funds than are required to cover these costs, they may, at the discretion of the Board of Directors, be added to the grant funds.
+You can also make a non-membership donation to Impact 100 and designate your gift to be used to help provide a scholarship membership or to help pay our operating costs.

 Who is on the Board of Directors, and what is the role of the board?

-The women on the Impact 100 Greater Indianapolis Board have diverse backgrounds, but all are dedicated to carrying out the mission of Impact 100.
+The women on the Impact 100 Greater Indianapolis Board are Impact 100 members, each bringing a talent and diverse backgrounds to the board table.
+All are dedicated to carrying out the mission of Impact 100.
 Our board is a working board and there are no paid employees.

 How is Impact 100 affiliated with other national Impact 100 groups?